Frequently asked questions:

-Unfortunately, insurance/Medicare/Medicaid do not cover comprehensive sessions, so Sharmat Psychiatric Group is not on any panels.
-However, our Office Manager is happy to prepare a “superbill” for you, which is a receipt that you can submit to your insurance company for reimbursement.
-Plans with out-of-network benefits can reimburse from 30-70% of your cost.
+For all other insurances, including Medicare/Medicaid, we are out of network; but our Medical Receptionist will be happy to prepare a “superbill” for you, which is a receipt that you can submit to your insurance company for reimbursement.
+Plans with out-of-network benefits can reimburse 30-70% of your cost.

 *Please note that all new patient evaluations must end prior to 6 PM.

 Not at all.
 The source of a person’s issues can be situational, psychological, behavioral, or biological.
 One of the reasons why Dr. Sharmat’s evaluation is so comprehensive is to make sure that your issues are being addressed appropriately — and not just with medications.

 Yes.
 We are experienced with both Suboxone maintenance and detox and provide Vivitrol injections for both alcohol and opiate dependence.

 Only as needed.
 When you first come and see Dr. Sharmat, you will be meeting us more often as your treatment plan is being created and put into action.
 But after that, we’ll meet once every three months — with in-between visits if your symptoms are changing or the treatment is changing.

 What if I have an emergency or urgent situation come up?